aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/technical-articles/general/copy-and-paste-rows-in-griddesktop-within-the-control-and-between-the-control-and-excel/_index.md

 weight: 70
 url: /net/aspose-cells-griddesktop/copy-and-paste-rows-in-griddesktop-within-the-control-and-between-the-control-and-excel/
 keywords: GridDesktop,copy,paste
-description: This article introduce copy and paste in GridDesktop .
+description: This article introduces copy and paste in GridDesktop.
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-If you want to enable copy and paste rows in GridDesktop within the control or between control and excel, then please set the GridDesktop.ClipboardCopyPaste property to true.
-You can set this property in design time or in code.
+If you want to enable copy and paste rows in GridDesktop within the control or between the control and Excel, then set the GridDesktop.ClipboardCopyPaste property to true.
+You can set this property at design time or in code.
 The default value of this property is false.
-Currently, it can only copy and paste cell values and it will not copy any other setting of the cell like format, border style and so on.
+Currently, it can only copy and paste cell values and it will not copy any other settings of the cell, such as format, border style, and so on.

 {{% /alert %}}
 ## **Setting GridDesktop.ClipboardCopyPaste property in Design Mode and Run Time**
-The following sample code sets GridDesktop.ClipboardCopyPaste property in **Run Time**.
+The following sample code sets the GridDesktop.ClipboardCopyPaste property at **run time**.

 {{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-Articles-CopyAndPasteRows-1.cs" >}}